4lefts/primary-programming/src/year-4/rocket-trips/index.md

 Finally, it's time for children to make their own animations.
 This will likely take a few lessons, and involve some trial and error, so children should be signed into their Scratch accounts and have named and saved their project before they start work.

+These session could begin with shared inputs on making a sprite move in a particular way, for example in a square, hexagon or triangle.
+It is easiest to iterate on this process in steps, i.e. by making a sprite move in a square in one `repeat` loop, then adding an outer `repeat` loop to make the whole square happen more than once.

 There is no reason children's animations should involve rockets.
 They could create animal animations around a habitat, boats on a river, people around a town, or anything that fits with the class' current topic.

 Before coding anything, children should plan their work on paper.